-The Audit Committee consists of directors Logan, Shortliffe and Strachan, none of whom are employees of VIVUS and each of whom is independent within the meaning of the NASDAQ Stock

-Market, LLC director independence standards as currently in effect.
+The Audit Committee consists of directors Logan, Shortliffe and Strachan, none of whom are employees of VIVUS and each of whom is independent within the meaning of the NASDAQ Stock Market LLC director independence standards and the SEC requirements, in each case as currently in effect.
 The Board of Directors has determined that Mr. Logan is an "audit committee financial expert" as defined in SEC rules.
-The Audit Committee held six meetings during fiscal year 2006.
+The Audit Committee held seven meetings during fiscal year 2007.
 Mr. Logan serves as Chairman of the Audit Committee.